7 Characteristics of a Charlotte Mason Education ~

 Charlotte thought children should spend as much time as possible outdoors, especially as young students.

-Students kept their own detailed nature journals and also used nature guides to discover and identify the natural world in their neighborhood.
+Students kept their own detailed nature journals as part of their nature study and also used nature guides to discover and identify the natural world in their neighborhood.

 Charlotte expressed the hope in many a homeschooling parent’s heart when she wrote the following: